 Faculty teaching courses in the humanities, or courses with a central humanities-related component, are invited to consider adopting this year's common humanities text as part of their assigned reading and discussion material.

-The Center has purchased a limited number of copies of Evicted to be shared with any member of the Drake community who would like to take part in Humanities Reads!
+The Center has purchased a limited number of copies of Educated to be shared with any member of the Drake community who would like to take part in Humanities Reads!
 The Center is also prepared to make copies available to faculty assigning the work in their classes.
-Please contact the Director if you would like a review copy and/or if you have plans to teach the book in fall 2017 or spring 2018.
+These copies will be available August 1st.
+Please contact the Director if you would like a review copy and/or if you have plans to teach the book in fall 2018 or spring 2019.

 Past Humanities Reads books have included: